It’s no secret that your warehouse’s overall design and layout can dramatically affect the efficiency of your operation.

 Whether you’re moving high volumes of small products through the warehouse or low volumes of large products, there are specific designs that should be understood and considered to ensure that your warehouse flows as it should.

 Our guide will help you get the most out of your warehouse and design the best possible space.
 By the end of this guide, you should know which warehouse design is right for your business model and how you can implement it or redesign your space to fit.

-As you start designing your warehouse, you will need to consider several different warehouse layouts and strategies.
+As you start designing your warehouse, you will need to consider local building regulations plus different warehouse layouts and strategies.
 Warehouse design needs to be flexible because your warehouse needs will fluctuate over time, and the warehouse layout should reflect this change in volume, product type, and order frequency.

 The tips below are going to help you visualize and understand how your warehouse will look and function.
 You should be able to identify problem areas that need special attention and areas that will flow smoothly.

 To know the floorplan of your warehouse and where different products and processes will take place, you’ll need to map out the warehouse.
 How you go about mapping it out is ultimately up to you.
 An existing map is a great tool, but if you don’t have that, there are software solutions that can help you build a good map of your existing warehouse.

 For larger warehouses that need more extensive processes and designs, a warehouse design expert can be called in to help create a good floor plan and how to get there.

 During the process of mapping out the physical warehouse space, you can also map warehouse processes such as; What will happen where and when?
 How long does it take an order to make its way through the warehouse?
 What’s your supply chain like from start to finish?
 Knowing how each of these steps of the process work will help ensure that you know how every order moves through your warehouse.